John Z. Kiss: Personal life

 Kiss is married to Helen Guiragossian Kiss, who also received her Ph.D. from Rutgers University and works in higher education research.
 They have one son, Stephen Vahe Kiss.

 Academic career

 Kiss’ first tenure-track appointment was as an assistant professor at Hofstra University from 1991 to 1993.
-From (1993–2012) he worked at Miami University becoming a University Distinguished Professor in 2011.
+From 1993 to 2012, he worked at Miami University, becoming a University Distinguished Professor in 2011.
 The following year, Kiss received the Benjamin Harrison Medallion, the highest recognition by Miami University for “extraordinary contributions related to teaching, research, and service”.
 He has had faculty appointments as professor of biology at the University of Mississippi (2012–16) and the University of North Carolina Greensboro (2016–2024) and had an active research laboratory while serving as dean at both universities.

 Kiss addresses university faculty at annual meeting in 2024.

 His higher education leadership and academic research continues as provost and senior vice president of academic affairs at Florida Institute of Technology.